 - Restricted Weeds.

 Invasive plants are categorised into one of the above four categories for each catchment region in Victoria.

 These invasive plants either do not occur in Victoria but pose a significant threat if they invade, or are present, pose a serious threat and can reasonably be expected to be eradicated.
 If present, infestations of a State prohibited weed are relatively small.

 They are to be eradicated from Victoria if possible or excluded from the State.
 The Victorian Government is responsible for their eradication, but under Section 70(1) of the CaLP Act, it may direct land owners to prevent their growth and spread.

-If you think you have purchased or seen a State prohibited weed, please contact the Department of Economic Development, Jobs, Transport and Resources (DEDJTR) by telephoning 136 186.
+If you think you have purchased or seen a State prohibited weed, please contact the Customer Service Center on 136 186.

 Regionally prohibited weeds

 Regionally prohibited weeds are not widely distributed in a region but are capable of spreading further.
 It is reasonable to expect that they can be eradicated from a region and they must be managed with that goal.
 Land owners, including public authorities responsible for crown land management, must take all reasonable steps to eradicate regionally prohibited weeds on their land.

 These invasive plants are usually widespread in a region.
 To prevent their spread, ongoing control measures are required.
 Land owners have the responsibility to take all reasonable steps to prevent the growth and spread of Regionally controlled weeds on their land.

 This category includes plants that pose an unacceptable risk of spreading in this State and are a serious threat to another State or Territory of Australia.
 Trade in these weeds and their propagules, either as plants, seeds or contaminants in other materials is prohibited.